-Two ounces of challah bread has 10 to 12 percent of the daily recommended value of iron.
-Your body requires 8 to 18 mg of this mineral each day to build red blood cells.
+Two ounces of challah bread has roughly 10 percent of the daily recommended value of iron.
+Your body requires 8 to 18 milligrams of this mineral each day to build red blood cells.
 Without adequate amounts of iron, you may develop anemia.
 This condition can cause headaches, fatigue, paleness and breathing trouble.

-Including challah bread in your diet may require you to monitor your meal plan for sodium -- a 2-oz. slice contains 280 to 300 mg.
-The American Heart Association notes that you should consume no more than 1,500 mg of sodium per day.
+Including challah bread in your diet may require you to monitor your meal plan for sodium -- a 2-ounce slice contains around 260 milligrams.
+The American Heart Association notes that you should consume no more than 1,500 milligrams of sodium per day.
 Ingesting more than this on a regular basis may result in health problems like high blood pressure.

 Challah bread contains roughly the same number of calories and carbohydrates as white bread, but it is higher in fat and protein.
-A 2-oz. slice of white bread contains 1.8 g of fat, compared to up to 4 g for the same size portion of challah bread.
-A slice of white bread provides 4.3 g of protein; 2 oz. of challah has 5 to 6 g.
+A 2-ounce slice of white bread contains 1.8 grams of fat, and a 2-ounce slice of whole-wheat bread has 1.9 grams of fat, compared to up to 4 grams for the same size portion of challah bread.
+A slice of white bread provides 4.3 grams of protein; whole-wheat bread -- 7.06 grams and 2 ounces of challah has 6 grams.